the Blue and Yellow Macaw is a protected species. The bird itself and its habitat are threatened.

-|Life expectancy||From 35 to 63 years old, the Blue and Yellow Macaw has a life expectancy of 35 to 40 years in its natural environment.
+|blue and yellow macaw lifespan||From 35 to 63 years old, the Blue and Yellow Macaw has a life expectancy of 35 to 40 years in its natural environment.
 This hope can be up to 60 years in captivity.|

-Its natural habitat is therefore distributed between Guyana, Brazil, Venezuela, Argentina, Peru, Colombia, Bolivia and Ecuador.
+Its natural habitat is therefore distributed between Guyana, Brazil, Venezuela, Argentina, Peru, Colombia, Bolivia, and Ecuador.

-This parrot blue and yellow macaw primarily searches for humid forest regions, where tarpaulin palm (Mauritia flexuosa) grows, and near rivers.
+it is primarily searching for humid forest regions, where tarpaulin palm (Mauritia flexuosa) grows, and near rivers.

 History of the breed

-The blue-and-yellow Macaw was first described in 1758 by Swedish naturalist Carl von Linnaeus.
+It was first described in 1758 by Swedish naturalist Carl von Linnaeus.

 It has thus been one of the bird species protected in Guyana since 1986 and is one of the animals protected by the Washington Convention (Appendix II).

 The head is blue-green.
 The face is white and streaked with black under the eye.
 The beak and legs are black, and the eyes yellow.

 It is also reputed to be very noisy and expressive.
-He emits different kinds of cries and amuses by his ability to imitate human language.
+He emits different kinds of cries and amuses with his ability to imitate human language.

-In the wild, the blue and yellow macaw evolves in pairs within more or less large groups.
+In the wild, it evolves in pairs within more or less large groups.
 It is, moreover, a monogamous animal; he will keep a single partner throughout his life.

 The blue and yellow Macaw establishes its nest in the holes of palm trees, preferably dry.
 The female generates 2 to 4 eggs per lay, then broods for 28 days.

-The Blue-and-yellow Macaw is a bird with rather robust health, but it can suffer from various diseases if it does not benefit from adequate monitoring and care: follicular cyst, conjunctivitis, chlamydia, capillary worms…
+it is a bird with rather robust health, but it can suffer from various diseases if it does not benefit from adequate monitoring and care: follicular cyst, conjunctivitis, chlamydia, capillary worms…

 Way of life